roachmanza/EmailSignature/Api_Site/readme.md

     Then use the command :
-    docker start email-signature - to start the api site dcoker stop email-signature - to stop the web site
+    docker start email-signature - to start the api site docker stop email-signature - to stop the web site

 ### Modules used in the application
     body-parser: "^1.17.2"